rfwlab/rfw/docs/articles/essentials/signals-and-effects.md

 that read them.
 They are ideal for local component state without relying on store keys.

+For a comparison with stores, see [Stores vs signals](../guide/store-vs-signals).

 ## Creating a Signal

 Use `state.NewSignal` to create a signal and `Get`/`Set` to work with its value: